 With our new online diversity training programmes, more emphasis is placed on peer-to-peer support with delegates being assigned a ‘buddy’ or placed into small ‘growth groups’ at the very start of the programme.
 Breakout work and tasks are assigned as part of remote online sessions and also in between sessions.
 This increases the strength of internal support networks and the sense of ownership for delegates.

-Each cohort is assigned a highly experienced trainer and coach who runs all sessions and works on a 1-2-1 basis with each delegate.
+Each cohort is assigned a highly experienced mentor and coach who runs all sessions and works on a 1-2-1 basis with each delegate.
 This enables focussed work on individual circumstances, providing deeper and more sustainable development pathways.

-The new blended programme allows learners to complete the training on-line, in small groups, from their home or local office.
+The new blended programme allows learners to complete the training online, in small groups, from their home or local office.
 The environmental benefits of this online training method are significant; our online courses can save an average of up to 1 tonne of CO2 emissions per programme!

-Historically, employers have flown in delegates from Europe, America and even Australia to attend our award wining diversity training sessions.
+Historically, employers have flown in delegates from Europe, America and even Australia to attend our award-winning diversity training sessions.
 By moving to a blended-learning platform, we make it easy for employers to offer the programme across teams and countries, increasing access and equality of opportunity whilst building sustainable global networks.